ginoza-senpai/cilsassignment/README.md

 The implementation uses a population of individuals and performs local improvement on them.
 Local improvement accepts worse solutions with a probability of 0.0.
 The parameters of the algorithm can be adjusted by changing the global variables.
 The algorithm can be used to find approximate solutions for large QAP instances for which exact methods are not suitable.
-(The code finds optimal solutions to all <i>nugXX</i> instances in a few seconds)
+(The code finds optimal solutions to <i>nug21</i> and <i>nug22</i> instances in a few seconds).
+Please rename nugXX.dat to data.dat before running the code.
 </p>
 Instances are available at <a href="http://www.opt.math.tu-graz.ac.at/qaplib/">QAPLIB</a>.
 (The code includes a parser for the QAPLIB format).